 Not a blackhat.
 Not a whitehat.
 A clearhat.

-The clearhat concept has something to do with realizing there is an endless war between blackhats and whitehats that has been going on for centuries, even millennia, perhaps since the dawn of civilization itself: For every whitehat that appears on the scene, there is a blackhat out there, who is or becomes an equal.
+The clearhat concept has something to do with realizing there is an endless war between blackhats and whitehats that has been going on for centuries, even millennia, perhaps since the dawn of civilization itself: For every whitehat that appears on the scene, there is a blackhat out there, who is or soon becomes an equal.
 They create each other; as one develops a new skill, the other learns how to oppose or overcome that skill, and vice-versa.
-It's like an arms race, where each battle is won by the side that develops the best new weapon.
+It's like an arms race, where each battle is won by the side that develops the best new weapon, but the war never ends.

 A clear hat